BLANCO-17/Locator/README.md

 # ForTheLads

-Script to find distance bw two points on a map and also find the skewed angle b/w those points.
+Script to find distance bw two points on a map/globe and also find the skewed angle b/w those points.
-Could be used for automated transportaion or drones and shit.
+Could be used for automated transportation or drones.